Nissan Fairlady Z (S130): Marketing and sales

-CAR magazine in South Africa reportedly ran an article on the 280 ZX in October 1981 to introduce the model.
+CAR magazine in South Africa ran an article on the 280 ZX in October 1981 to introduce the model.
 At the time, there was an expectation that the local Nissan plant (then known as Nissan Datsun South Africa) would produce about 500 units.
 South African models used an L28-E six-cylinder motor similar to international specifications.
 However, it retained the "Datsun" branding on the cylinder cover.
-The reason was that the South African models used the same engine that powered the locally built Datsun Laurel 2.8 SGL, Nissan's then flagship model in South Africa.
-The South African-built engines hadn't yet transitioned to the "Nissan" branding.
-As a result, South African 280 ZX models retained Datsun-branded engines in 1982, while international specifications used the Nissan branding.
-By 1980, international 280 ZX models had been using Nissan-branded engines.
-According to a dedicated South African Z-car website by a Z Club member, now defunct, the South African production between 1982 and 1988 was as follows:
+The reason was that the South African models used the same engine that powered the locally built Datsun Laurel 2.8 SGL, Nissan's then flagship model in South Africa, and South African-built engines hadn't yet transitioned to the "Nissan" branding.
+South African production between 1982 and 1988 was as follows:

 Changes

 1979–1980

 Early reviews of the 280ZX were mixed.
 Some lamented the transformation the Z-car had made to a grand tourer, while others appreciated the improvements in refinement, comfort, and overall market appeal.
 The sales figures soon proved the Nissan designers right, with the 280ZX becoming a sales success.

 In 1979 Datsun homologated a high-downforce "whale-tail" type spoiler for the Datsun 280ZX by producing 1,001 280ZX-R cars; this allowed for use of this aerodynamic aid in IMSA and SCCA racing.
 These cars also had distinctive body decals and ZX-R logos.
 These cars were identical to the other cars of this year with the exception of the spoiler and decal package.
 Successful IMSA racer Don Devendorf was involved in the development of the spoiler.

 From 1980 onwards, the 280ZX was available with a T-bar roof (on both the two-seater and 2+2 body styles).
 The T-bar roof panels could be removed and stored in bags in the rear of the car.
+The 280 ZX Turbo, adding an Airesearch turbocharger to the L28E engine, was first presented in late 1979, producing 200 PS.
+This was the first turbocharged, production Japanese automobile.

 In 1980, a limited edition "10th anniversary" car was released.
 Available in either black and gold or black and red two-tone paint, these cars came with leather seating, and other special trim features.
 A total of 3,000 of these cars were built - - 2,500 in black and gold, and 500 in red and black.